-- Torque seal, better known in World War II as anti-sabotage paint, if used properly, will act as a last chance safety net to catch the unexpected.
-To be used correctly the B nut must be torqued and have the torque seal applied before the wrench is removed.
-Many a B nut in a cluster has been accidentally tightened twice leaving one loose in its place.
+- Torque seal, better known in World War II as anti-sabotage paint, if used properly, will act as the last chance safety net to catch the unexpected.
+To be used correctly, the B nut must be torqued and have the torque seal applied before the wrench is removed.
+Many a B nut in a cluster has been accidentally tightened twice, leaving one loose in its place.

 - An independent inspection is also an excellent last resort safety net if done right.